 dives across critical elements of effective executive teams: how to lead a highperforming team, set the right priorities for its work, optimize its composition, lead effective meetings, support effective team dynamics, and finally, embed diversity, equity, and inclusion into its work.

-Regardless of your organizatoin’s size or stage of growth, this special collection offers practical advice, tactics, and tools for getting the most from the work executive team members do together.
+Regardless of your organization’s size or stage of growth, this special collection offers practical advice, tactics, and tools for getting the most from the work executive team members do together.

 A nonprofit executive team's effectiveness is essential for an organization's success.
 Yet often these teams underperform for a variety of reasons.
 The five steps laid out here can help nonprofit executive teams move from underperforming to high-performing in their work to advance their organizations' missions.
 Read more >>

 Roxane White, former CEO and president of the nonprofit Nurse-Family Partnership, shares approaches she's used to encourage high-performance from the executive teams with which she has worked.
 Read more >>

 In this Q&A, leadership expert Ruth Wageman discusses how to get teams focused on the priorities that will make the most of their valuable time.
 Read more >>